leftmove/leftmove/README.md

 ### Hi.

-I'm an eighteen year old from Southeast Michigan, and will be going to college soon.
+I'm an eighteen year old from Southeast Michigan, and will be going to college (MSU) soon.
 I do full stack web development and a hodgepodge of other things.

 <!--